Another winter storm threatens fresh travel headaches for areas already hit hard over the holiday weekend | News Channel 3-12

 On Monday, this spinning energy will team up with Gulf moisture, sparking showers and thunderstorms across Texas and the Deep South while the northern edge of the storm taps into much colder air.
 Snow and a wintry mix will spread from the Central Plains to the Mississippi Valley, lower Midwest and Great Lakes through Monday evening.

 Any lingering lake-effect snow left behind by the holiday weekend storm will keep parts of the Great Lakes in steady snow for much of the day.
-Des Moines, St. Louis and Chicago are just a few of the places forecast to pick up additional snow Monday.
+Des Moines, St. Louis and Chicago are just a few of the places forecast to pick up a few inches of additional snow Monday.
 Shovels will have to stay on active duty a bit longer.

 Rain, snow and ice move east